trik/lumen-generators/README.md

 ### Controller Generator

 There are two commands for controllers.
-The first one is `wn:controller:rest-actions` which generates a trait used by all generated controllers.
+The first one is `tdev:controller:rest-actions` which generates a trait used by all generated controllers.
 This trait includes the following methods:

 - `all()` : returns all the model entries as JSON.